Stephanie Del Valle: Miss World 2021

 On March 10, 2022, the Miss World organization sent out a press release from CEO and Chairman Julia Morely stating that "[...] part of the information that was being spread in the media was simply not true."
 Puerto Rico with a Purpose's lawsuit against Del Valle and Del Valle's countersuit are still active.

+Personal life

+Del Valle is in a relationship with actor and TV presenter Barney Walsh, the son of Bradley Walsh.